egXcoder/Study-Repository/database/parts/postgres/mvcc.md

 - i can see there is old tuple with xmax = 100, hey commit log, what is status of xid=100. aborted!! okay .. lets wipe this xmax then from this tuple to back to null

+### Visibility Map:

+as you can see above queries, you have to query for xmin<=xid while xmin live in heap with the tuple, so now we end up even if its index only scan we have to fetch data from heap to check if transaction can see it or not. to solve this postgres invented this visibility map

+The visibility map is a bitmap (one bit per heap page) that tracks whether all tuples on a page are visible to all active transactions.

+when you run postgres vacuum, a logic is run to keep visibility map up to date If all tuples on a page are visible to all active transactions, PostgreSQL marks that page as “all-visible” in the visibility map.

+Later operations (like index-only scans or HOT updates) can skip reading the heap for pages marked all-visible.

 ### How primary key operates in postgres?

 In PostgreSQL, all indexes — even the primary key — are non-clustered by design.